MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 	  ServerAuthType server_auth_types<0..2^16-1>;
 	} ServerAuth;

    The client advertises every type of server authentication it supports in its ClientHello.
 The server replies with EncryptedExtensions containing a ServerAuth extension containing a list of server authentication types.
 The set of ServerAuthTypes in the server’s ServerAuth extension MUST be a subset of the set sent by the client.
-The extension may be omitted if the server does not support any form of post-handshake server authentication.
+The extension MAY be omitted if the server does not support any form of post-handshake server authentication.

 ## Post-Handshake Authentication Messages